Simply Beverages

-Simply Beverages (also known as the Simply Orange Juice Company) is an American fruit juice company based in Apopka, Florida that was founded in 2001 and is a brand of The Coca-Cola Company.
+Simply Beverages (also known as the Simply Orange Juice Company) is an American fruit juice company based in Apopka, Florida that was founded on July 29, 2001 and is a brand of The Coca-Cola Company.
 It makes several not-from-concentrate orange juices and other fruit juices that are sold refrigerated in a clear plastic bottle with a green twist top and large green seal.
 The bottles have a wide body that starts tapering to a narrow neck at the top of the label.

 The company, Simply Orange, is a major buyer of Florida oranges for its orange juice but also imports orange juice from Brazil and Mexico.
 It uses a computer-modeled system to blend the juice sources for a uniform taste throughout the year.